-To get to Camp Floyd go west past Eagle Mountain about 10 miles to the small town of Fairfield.
+To get to Camp Floyd go west on UT-73 past Eagle Mountain about 10 miles to the small town of Fairfield.
 There are signs on the highway to help you find your way.
 The address is 69 W Main St., Fairfield, UT.

-One tip before you go: Print the Junior Ranger booklet and complete the word search, maze, and dot-to-dot before you get to the park.
+Before you go, print the Junior Ranger booklet and complete the word search, maze, and dot-to-dot before you get to the park.
 That leaves the question page, letter, and scavenger hunt to complete at the park.

 Pack a lunch or at least some snacks.
 There aren’t a lot of places to eat in Fairfield.

 Other activities near Camp Floyd if you’d like to make a day of visiting this area: